Collect all three Green properties in McDonalds Monopoly UK and you can win yourself an electric Mini car. Sweet.

 Check out this list of eligible food items – I’ve listed them by price so you can see the cheapest items to buy with stickers.
 For less than £50, you would have a really high chance of finding the missing sticker that you need to win a car.

-You may see people who are desperate for a Bond Street to complete the set taking to social media to beg for or buy the missing piece.
+You may see people who are desperate for a McDonalds Bond Street sticker to complete the set taking to social media to beg for or buy the missing piece.
 Prices offered range from £50 to as high as £1000.

 who’s got bond street mcdonalds monopoly i’ll buy it for £10😂😂😂😂